parechayui/TCS/readMe.md

 TCS folder structure, why to use this?

+How to start?

+1) Download Node.js from [here](https://nodejs.org/en/ "Title") which includes npm.
+2)

 1) App that we are developing is growing.

 2) Folder Structure always helps in making the work easier by getting what we are looking for.